UAE: 3 operators licensed to conduct lottery activities; others ordered to shut down

 Only three operators in the UAE can conduct lottery and related activities in the UAE, the General Commercial Gaming Regulatory Authority (GCGRA) has said.

-The country’s sole lottery operation licence has been granted to The Game, LLC, which operates as The UAE Lottery.
-This is the only lottery license permitted under the GCGRA regulatory framework.
+The country’s sole lottery licence has been granted to The Game, LLC, which operates as The UAE Lottery.
+This is the only lottery licence permitted under the GCGRA regulatory framework, the authority said.

 ALSO READ: